 Where to Buy Pumpkin Seed Oil

 You can find pumpkin seed oil at health food stores, organic or specialty grocery stores, or order it online.
 It is sold in glass, plastic, or metal containers alongside other healthy oils like olive, walnut, and avocado.
-Look for oil that's been cold-pressed for the best quality and nutrition.
+Look for oil that's been cold-pressed for the best quality.
 You can also find pumpkin seed oil supplements alongside vitamins and herbal remedies.
 The pills are not meant for culinary use.